96boards/documentation/consumer/hikey/hikey620/guides/bluetooth.md

 ---
 # Bluetooth

-The HiKey board includes built-in Bluetooth 4.0 LE support.
+The HiKey board includes built-in _Bluetooth_® wireless technology 4.0 LE support.

 To setup a Bluetooth device open the Bluetooth Manager from the Preferences menu.
 If a “Bluetooth Turned Off” popup appears then select “Enable Bluetooth”.
 Click on "Search" to search for devices.
-Try with your bluetooth audio and bluetooth keyboard/mouse.
+Try with your Bluetooth audio and Bluetooth keyboard/mouse.
 If you make the device trusted then this should operate over a reboot of the board.

-The blue LED between the microUSB and the Type A USB on the front board edge indicates bluetooth activity.
+The blue LED between the microUSB and the Type A USB on the front board edge indicates Bluetooth activity.

 ### Audio Device

 Bluetooth audio devices are supported on HiKey.
-Follow normal procedures of connecting a bluetooth device to connect to your board.
+Follow normal procedures of connecting a Bluetooth device to connect to your board.

 Once Bluetooth sound sink is connected, you can open the LXMusic player from the Sound & Video menu.
 Create a playlist from your music files.
 Supported audio formats are .mp3 and .ogg.
 You should now be able to play from the LXMusic player.